 On the concert stage, Jenny has been a soloist in Vivaldi’s Gloria, Britten’s Ceremony of Carols, Handel’s Messiah, the Verdi Requiem, and the Mozart Requiem with Reformed Church in Bronxville, Westchester Choral Society, New Jersey Oratorio Society, and Danbury Concert Chorus.

-Jenny received her Master’s in Voice at Michigan State University, where she performed Geraldine/The Mother (A Hand of Bridge/L’enfant et les sortilèges) and Lady Billows (Albert Herring), and toured with MSU’s Vocal Outreach.
+In 2022, Jenny received her Master’s in Voice at Michigan State University, where she performed Geraldine/The Mother (A Hand of Bridge/L’enfant et les sortilèges) and Lady Billows (Albert Herring), and toured with MSU’s Vocal Outreach.
 She also debuted three Wagnerian roles (Ortlinde, Wellgunde and Waldvogel) at once for Berlin Wagner Group’s “Wagner’s Ring in One Evening.”
 Jenny received The Emerging Artist Prize in the 2023 Opera MODO Detroit Artist Competition, Second Prize in the 2022 Birmingham International Music Competition, Third Prize in the 2022 Medici International Music Competition and was a semi-finalist at the 2022 Corsica Lirica International Opera Competition in Corsica, France.